LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/bot-groups-collaboration.md

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/advtutorial/bots_2.png">

-### Step 3: Create the Small Talk Bot
+### Step 3: Create the Service Bot

-As much of the functionality of the Small Talk Bot has yet to be constructed, you will create this bot from scratch and associate it with the "Many bots" group.
+As much of the functionality of the Service Bot has yet to be constructed, you will create this bot from scratch and associate it with the "Many bots" group.

 1. From the Conversation Builder dashboard of bots, click **New Bot** in the upper-right corner.
 2. Select a new **Custom Bot**, click **Next**, and in the resulting Custom Bot form, fill in the following:
-    * **Name**: Small Talk Bot
+    * **Name**: Service Bot
     * **Bot Language**: English - United States
     * **Bot Group**: Many bots